oasisprotocol/playground/oasisriddle/docs/riddle_eng.md

 that unlocks the path to a ROSE treasure.
-They hid it on the [Oasis Sapphire][oasis-explorer] blockchain and your job now is to write a script connecting to the smart contracts already deployed on Sapphire that will enable you to obtain the secret questions.
-If you manage to answer all the questions correctly, you'll be able to collect your ROSE treasure! 🌹
+They hid it on the [Oasis Sapphire][oasis-explorer] blockchain and your job now is to write a script connecting to the smart contracts already deployed on Sapphire that will enable you to obtain a random secret question.
+If you manage to answer it correctly, you'll be able to collect your ROSE treasure! 🌹

 ## I like blockchains, but I'm not a skilled programmer and  I haven't really written any smart contract yet